suhrawardi/rdepend/README.md

 You can use it in your integration test suite for instance.
 But don't use it in a test environment where you use stubs, mocks and doubles etc.

+Oh, and it can take a very long time, even on a simple Rails project.

 ## Contributing

 1. Fork it ( https://github.com/suhrawardi/rdepend/fork )